The Man with the Twisted Lip: Points of interest

 The ability of St. Clair to earn a good living begging is considered by some to be an unlikely event, but others disagree.

 Doyle may have got the idea of a professional man making his money from begging from a short story by William Makepeace Thackeray called "Miss Shum's Husband" (1838).

-The morning the mystery is solved Watson awakes about 4:25 a.m., yet the summer sun is said to shine brightly already.

 In one in-universe point of interest, Watson's wife Mary calls him by the name "James" despite his established first name being "John".
 This led Dorothy L. Sayers to speculate that Mary may be using his middle name Hamish (an Anglicisation of "Sheumais", the vocative form of "Seumas", the Scottish Gaelic for James), though Doyle himself never addresses this beyond including the initial.

+June 19 of 1889, the day when the story begins was actually Wednesday, whilst Watson states it is Friday.

 Publication history

 "The Man with the Twisted Lip" was first published in the UK in The Strand Magazine in December 1891, and in the United States in the US edition of the Strand in January 1892.
 The story was published with ten illustrations by Sidney Paget in The Strand Magazine.
 It was included in the short story collection The Adventures of Sherlock Holmes, which was published in October 1892.